a-amir01/Sportify/README.md

       account cannot be used to log into the application, do use the Backup account.
 Follow test case UA2 for specific instructions for logging in.

+## Source Code
+To access the code used for this project please visit our private Githib repository.
+To do so, use the following account below, and go to https://github.com/andrewyang95/SportsApp or access the SportsApp repository.

+* **Login**: cse110.gspot@gmail.com
+* **Password**: SanDiego110

 ## Authors